 Joint bank accounts explained

-Open a joint bank account with someone and you'll both be able to manage it, which can be useful for household bills and pooling your cash.
+Opening a joint bank account with someone lets you both manage it, which can be useful for household bills or pooling your cash.
 However, any money you pay in will then belong to you both, so only do it with someone you trust.
-This short guide runs through it all, including how couples can double up on free cash and other perks.
+This short guide runs through it all, including how sharing an account can let you double up on free cash and other perks.

 What is a joint bank account?

-A joint bank account is one where two people are named on the account and can manage it, so both account holders can withdraw, deposit money and make payments.
+A joint bank account is one where two people are named on the account and can manage it, so both joint account holders can withdraw or deposit money and make payments.
+Joint accounts are usually shared between people living together to manage household expenses, such as a mortgage or rent, food, and bills.
+They're most typically used by couples, but joint accounts between housemates aren't uncommon.

-Each person named on the account would be able to request their own debit card (where one is offered) and would have their own online and mobile banking details, with the pot of money shared by both.
+Each person named on the account has their own debit card (where one is offered) and their own online and mobile banking login details, with the pot of money shared by both.
+You can be existing customers with your bank and open a joint account.

 MSE weekly email